 Sec.
 2. (5.)
-"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons constituting their respective families, and respecting such further particulars as may be necessary for the purpose of taking the said accounts."
+"Every Enumerator may ask all such questions of all sons within his district, respecting themselves or the persons within his district, respecting themselves or the persons attuting their respective families, and respecting such further ticulars as may be necessary for the purpose of taking the said ounts."